Kamila-Min/book-store_spa-app/Readme.md

 node -v
 ```

-The following command will help you install the missing packages:
+The following command will help you install the required packages:
 ```
 npm install
 ```